eloone/makeit/README.md

 # Makeit

-A todo list that help you to acheive your dreams.
+A todo list that helps you achieve your dreams.

 Makeit was built during Paris Angelhack 2013 by a team of four persons :